 They are most commonly found in soft acid black and clear water environments with low pH values.
 The documented pH range for A. steindachneri is rather extreme ranging from 3.9 to 7.3 with water temperatures ranging from 75º to 87º F. Most collection reports recorded temperatures in the 80s and far fewer in the 70s.
 This is to be expected given the geographic range of these fish.
 While pH and temperatures varied significantly between collection sites, all of them had very soft water, less than 1 dGH.

-When kept in pairs it’s possible to keep and breed young fish in tanks as small as ten gallons.
-Although, you must make sure that you have a complex environment for the fish.
-As with all Apistos, males can be very aggressive so there must be multiple places for a female to hide.
-If you are trying to keep two males in a tank you probably have a problem as the dominant male will surely spend his time hunting the weaker.
+With a peaceful pair, it’s possible to keep and breed young fish in tanks as small as ten gallons but larger tanks are recommended.
+As with all Apistos, you must make sure that you have a complex environment as they can be very aggressive.
+You must provide multiple places for a female to hide.
+If you’re trying to keep two males in a tank you probably have a problem as the dominant male will surely spend his time hunting the weaker.
 If you have this situation you must add a lot of complexity to the tank or add a number of additional males.
 With enough males in the tank, aggression is spread between all the fish and no individual becomes a constant target.
 Of course, you can’t appreciate the beauty and behavior of these fish if you keep them in a crowded group.

 Breeding Apistogramma steindachneri